 The first part is one big open space that serves as a kitchen, living room and general do-anything area.
-Here, we cook delicious meals, watch storms roll by, cozy up by the wood stove, dream big, and plan hard.
+Here, we cook meals, watch storms roll by, cozy up by the wood stove, entertain our friends, and plan future experiments.

-This structure is an earth-bermed, passive-solar design with wood stove and radiant floor heat capability.
+This structure is an earth-bermed, passive-solar design with wood stove and radiant floor heat capability (though we haven’t used the radiant floor yet).
 It is 1180 square feet with frost protected shallow footing.
 The north side of the house is constructed of dry-stacked cement blocks, which are surface bonded, insulated and finally buried.
 This keeps the coldest part of the home in the stable temperature of the earth and shielded from the elements.

 The south side is wood-framed and mostly windows.
 The sun shines into the house and is absorbed into the cement floor, providing heat as well as amazing lighting.
 We embedded glass bottles into the walls where the light would create fun colors.
 Awnings on the south side keep the sun out during the hotter months.
 Both interior and exterior walls are covered with lime plaster, which is water resistant and gives the house more thermal mass.